 At the beginning of our conversation, I had the impression that it was mostly a job for this guy and there was no way he was a conservationist.
-As I gleaned knowledge of his life, I was surprised by how passionate he was for the health of the forest.
-Those who practiced clear-cutting and didn’t consider the plant life and animals, along with their symbiotic relationship, where no one he wanted to be associated with.
+As I gleaned knowledge of his life, I was surprised by how passionate he was about the health of the forest.
+He didn’t want to be associated with those who practiced clear-cutting and didn’t consider the plant life and animals.

 My impression of what kind of person a logger or lumberjack is turned upside down with this newly gained perspective.
 This old lumberjack took such pride in caring for the trees.
 He spoke of selective logging and how it is actually beneficial to the forest and habitat.
 He talked of mitigating forest fire risk, saving animals on the job, and monitoring rare trees.

 Now, years later, as I continually research and learn ways to improve my own sustainability at home, I found myself down the rabbit hole of paper products.
 How sustainable is toilet paper?
 Paper towels?
 How can I make sure I am doing good?
 Which habits should I be adjusting?

 Georgia-Pacific is one of the largest paper product companies in the United States, which seemed like a good place to start.
 The consumer line of products are in around 65% of households and is commonly found in commercial settings from offices, hospitals, and schools.

 - The average person uses 700 pounds of paper per year.